linode/docs/docs/products/networking/nodebalancers/guides/ssl-termination/index.md

 ## Tips for Troubleshooting

-- If you have difficulty getting the redirect to work properly or would like to see detailed information about how your SSL certificate is configured, you may wish to utilize the [Qualys online SSL Server Test](https://www.ssllabs.com/ssltest/)
+- If you have difficulty getting the redirect to work properly or would like to see detailed information about how your SSL certificate is configured, you may wish to use the [Qualys online SSL Server Test](https://www.ssllabs.com/ssltest/)

 - Every time you make changes to your web server's document root file or other configuration files, be sure to reload the server: